shajunxing/quickjs-ffi/README.md

 ## Intruduction

-Although there's already one wrapper <https://github.com/partnernetsoftware/qjs-ffi> I found through duckduckgo, to be honest I'm not satisfied with this principle.
-My opinion is better to keep C code simple and stupid, and put complex logic into JS.
+Although there's already one wrapper <https://github.com/partnernetsoftware/qjs-ffi> I found through duckduckgo, to be honest I'm not satisfied with this design.
+My idea is to keep C code as simple as possible, and put complex logic into JS.
 Existing library functions, variables, macro definitions and all the things exposed should keep their original look as much as possible.

 So I wrote my own from scratch.
-My module has two layers, low layer is `quickjs-ffi.c`, compiled to `quickjs-ffi.so`, containing minimal necessary things from libc, libdl, libffi, and using it is almost the same as it was in C, high layer `quickjs-ffi.js`  makes low layer easy to use.
+My module has two layers, low layer is `quickjs-ffi.c`, compiled to `quickjs-ffi.so`, containing minimal necessary things from libc, libdl, libffi, and using it is almost the same as C, high layer `quickjs-ffi.js`  makes low layer easy to use.

 It's east to compile, just `make`, it will produce module `quickjs-ffi.so`, test lib `test-lib.so` and will run `test.js`.